-Studying and working abroad can be an exciting yet challenging experience for international students.
-Think about adjusting to a new culture, learning a new language, studying and living expenses, restricted working hours, the tedious visa application process or even looking for a job in a market that is already saturated or biased towards foreigners.
+Studying and working abroad can be an exciting but challenging experience for international students.
+Students may need to adjust to a new culture, learn a new language, budget for tuition and living expenses, follow restrictions on working hours, complete visa applications, and search for jobs in an unfamiliar market.

 Top Countries for Iranian Students to Find Work